mondata-dev/i18n-character-count/Readme.md

 # i18n-character-count

-Very simple character counter for counting up characters in an i18n system that is based on js objects in js files.
+Very simple node character counter for counting up characters in an i18n system that is based on js objects in js files.
 This is very rudimentary and might break easily.

 ### How to run